Paradox Service Terms

 C. SHORT AND LONG CODE REGISTRATION REQUIREMENTS.

-Client agrees to cooperate fully with Paradox, and Client authorizes Paradox to take any and all action needed for Paradox to deliver SMS and MMS services to Client, including, as applicable, Paradox providing “know your customer” information to messaging and telecom providers, so that Paradox may deliver the Services.
-Know your customer information may include, without limitation, Client’s address, business type, entity type, registration or EIN number, industry, website, and region of operations, and will be used to develop a trust score, so that message throughput may be optimized.
-Client understands and agrees that Paradox does not control SMS or MMS message throughput and that failure or refusal to comply with the requirements of this Section 5(c) will materially affect Paradox’s ability to deliver the Services.
-Accordingly, notwithstanding anything in the Agreement, Paradox will have no liability for any damage, liabilities, losses or any other consequences that Client may incur as a result of any failure to comply with this Section 5(c).
+Client agrees to cooperate with Paradox, and Client authorizes Paradox to take actions reasonably required for Paradox to deliver SMS and MMS services to Client, including, as applicable, Paradox providing “know your customer” information to messaging and telecom providers.
+“Know your customer” information may include Client’s address, business type, entity type, registration or EIN number, industry, website, and region of operations, and will be used to develop a trust score, which may, for example, affect message throughput.
+Client understands and agrees that Paradox does not control SMS or MMS message throughput and that failure to comply with the requirements of this Section 5(c) will materially affect Paradox’s ability to deliver phone numbers and SMS or MMS messages via the Services.
+Accordingly, notwithstanding anything in the Agreement, Paradox will have no liability for any damage, liabilities, losses or any other consequences that Client may incur as a result of any failure by Client to comply with this Section 5(c).

 D. CARRIER RESTRICTIONS.